2Tiny2Scale/tailscale-docker-sidecar-configs/README.md

 - [Uptime Kuma](services/uptime-kuma)
 - [Vaultwarden](services/vaultwarden)

+## Getting Started

+1. Locate the service you want to host
+2. Copy the contents provided for your service of choice
+3. Make a copy of the supplied environment example file and populate with your own details `cp .env-example .env`

 ## Tailscale Funnel vs. Tailscale Serve

 Tailscale Funnel securely exposes services to the public internet.
 Tailscale Serve is for sharing content within a private Tailscale network (Tailnet).
 You'll need to decide how you want to expose the service, the configurations in this repository exposes the local Tailnet.